 The Kipon IBERIT 50mm f2.4 is a full-frame mirrorless lens designed to function as a lightweight and compact prime.
 The IBERIT is constructed with an aluminum barrel, a copper core, and stainless steel components.
-Although the lens isn’t that fast, the 6 elements in 6 groups produce a very beautiful image with a ton of pop and a very classic style of rendering with a lot of great character.
+Although the lens isn’t that fast, the 6 elements in 6 groups produce a very beautiful image with a ton of pop and a classic rendering style with a lot of great character.

 Lens Specs